marinade-finance/delegation-strategy-2/glossary.md

 - Cheating with credits by vote lagging

 ## Commission
-Percentage that will be taken by the validator on the staking rewards for the epoch.
+Percentage of the staking rewards that will be taken by the validator for the epoch.
 Marinade's delegation strategy allows validators to go up to 10% commission, and a bonus to Marinade score is applied for validators running with a lower commission.
 Check out the [delegation strategy](https://docs.marinade.finance/marinade-protocol/validators) for more details.

 ## Epoch
 In the Solana network, an epoch has a variable time and corresponds to the time a [leader schedule](https://docs.solana.com/terminology#leader-schedule) is valid.
 An epoch lasts an average of 2 days and you can follow the evolution of the current and previous epochs on Solana explorers or directly on Marinade.